What Are The Benefits Of SEO Keywords?

 Keywords For SEO

-In Pay-Per-Click advertising, you pay Google to display your page when certain keywords are searched.
+In Pay-Per-Click advertising, you pay Google to display your page when certain search engine optimisation keyphrases are searched.
 This can get expensive, especially if keywords are highly competitive.
 SEO keywords, on the other hand, are free to use and if done correctly, can draw a steady stream of organic traffic to your website.

 Writing SEO Articles With Keywords